 Altered scales include one or more notes that is lowered or raised compared to its main variation.
 For example, Altered Locrian b4 that is identical to the Locrian Scale except for the flatted fourth.

-Altered scales are in that way based on the same principles as altered chords.
-They are in most cases uncommon and much less used than the main versions.
+Altered scales are based on the same principles as altered chords.
+They are in most cases much less used than the main versions.

 The Altered Pentatonic is mostly used in jazz and deviate from both the Major and Minor Pentatonic in different ways.
 One special feature is the quadra-step interval between the first and second scale step.